Vankata453/KittisaurusBot/README.md

 # Credits

 **Images:**
-* This bot uses some images and gifs from Google Images.
-Links to them are available inside of the commands' files (inside of the `commands` folder).
+* This bot uses some images and GIFs from Google Images.
+Links to them are available inside of the respective command's file (inside of the `commands` folder).
-* [Imgur.com](https://imgur.com) is used to host the other part of the images and gifs (for now).
+* [Imgur.com](https://imgur.com) is used to host the other part of the images and GIFs (for now).

 **Code:**
 * [Scratch for Discord](https://github.com/Androz2091/scratch-for-discord) was used for building the bot before it was worked on with code.